loafyloaf/Restful-APIs-using-zOS-Connect/README.md

 The email from zTrial has more detailed information on your account.
 It provides the ip and credentials to access the remote desktop.
 Simply follow the instrutions and start the remote desktop.

+Click on the following video to get more details on how to conduct the trial.

 [![Trial Video](https://www.ibm.com/blogs/systems/wp-content/uploads/2017/05/ZTRIAL2.jpg)](https://developer.ibm.com/mainframe/wp-content/uploads/sites/46/2017/03/z_Systems_Trial_Program_Intro_ZCEE.mp4)